 First started in 1993, LOICZ has involved scientists from across the globe investigating changes in the biology, chemistry and physics of the coastal zone.
 Since 2003 LOICZ expanded its areas of research to include social, political and economic sciences to better address the human dimensions of the coastal zone.
 Results have been published in peer-reviewed journals, books and a Report and Studies Series.From 2015, LOICZ has become a core project of the new Future Earth initiative under the new name of Future Earth Coasts.

-We have ‘signposted’ our goals and expectations for Future Earth Coasts in a document to stimulate an open an wide ranging consultative and engagement process to develop a new ten year plan for Future Earth Coasts for the generation of the knowledge needed to advance sustainability of coastal socio-ecological and geographic systems.
+We have ‘signposted’ our goals and expectations for Future Earth Coasts in a document to stimulate an open and wide ranging consultative and engagement process to develop a new ten year plan for Future Earth Coasts to generate the knowledge needed to advance sustainability of coastal socio-ecological and geographic systems.

 Future Earth has been established by The Science and Technology Alliance for Global Sustainability, a partnership for global sustainability including researchers, funders and users of knowledge.
 It has a 10 year mandate to develop knowledge for responding effectively to the risks and opportunities of global environmental change and for supporting transformation towards global sustainability.